LIFE IN MALAWI

 OFFICIAL LANGUAGE(S): Chichewa and English

 WEATHER AND CLIMATE: The most ideal time to travel to Malawi is during the winter season which is between May to October.
-During these months, temperatures are cool and dry with lush vegetation.
+During these months, the vegetation is lush and the temperatures are cool and dry.
 The summer season is between November to April where temperatures are hot and humid.
 During these months, there are also periods of heavy rains.
-The coolest months are between June to July when daytime temperatures hover around 21 °C / 70 °F and nights can be very cold.
+The coolest months are June and July when daytime temperatures hover around 21 °C / 70 °F and nights can be very cold.

 COMMUNITY OUTREACH PROGRAMS